 Before operating the system make certain the hull seacock and flow control valve are in the open position.
 The hull seacock can be accessed through the aft cockpit deck hatch.
 The flow control valve is located at the raw water fill inlet.
-The valve lets you adjust the flow of water into the livewell tank by rotating the valve to "OPEN" or "CLOSE" (Figure 3.13.1).
+The valve lets you adjust the flow of water into the livewell tank by rotating the valve to "OPEN" or "CLOSE" (Figure 3.16.1).

-Fill the livewell by pressing the switch marked "L/P L/W" on the console switch panel (See figure 2.19.1).
+Fill the livewell by pressing the switch marked "L/P L/W" on the console switch panel.
 A drain tube with strainer connects to the livewell overflow drains and will direct overflow/excess water to the transom thru-hull drain.